ralph-uy-aes/ralph-uy-aes.github.io/essays/strap-your-boots-were-going-to-framework.md

 ## From the Perspective of an HTML/CSS Purist

-Looking at the work of art on the left, we observe
+Looking at the work of art on the left, we observe a man jaded by all the crazy UI frameworks invading his private domicile.
+He exclaims "I HATE FRAMEWORKS I HATE FRAMEWORKS I WANT PLAIN HTML/CSS/JS AND PHP BACK".
+Humor aside, the existence of this image raises the question of why is it that in a world with UI frameworks that claim to streamline the creation of and even visually improve websites, some people still resist and opt to stay true to tradition?

 ## Bootstrap 5